CoryGM/blazor-sse-client/README.md

 StreamController.
 This was done to show a somewhat realistic method of watching for events produced by external sources that need to be streamed to the clients.

+### Import Caveat for the Stream Controller and JS EventSource

+Some examples for SSE projects will show each line of the output as a separate WriteAsync() for the id: and event: and data: lines.

+This approach will work for the native client in .NET because it can correctly interpret the stream.
+It will NOT work for the JavaScript Interop because the native JavaScript EventSource component does not correctly interpret the stream when the components are send individually.

+Therefor, if you are creating the API side make sure to follow the example in the API controller of building the string to send and then sending it in a single WriteAsync();

 ```csharp
  [HttpGet]